OBITUARY: Joseph Kurilo Zuiches, memorial service Friday | SierraSun.com

 He was an accomplished teacher, skier and mountaineer who spent much of his adult life living and working in the mountains of Colorado and California.
 His love for the outdoors, care for others, and devotion to his family connected him deeply to his friends and community.

-He is survived by his wife, Mikki Bartel; their 10 month-old son, Cannon; his parents, Jim and Carol; and his older brother, Dan.
+He is survived by his wife, Mikki Zuiches; their 10 month-old son, Cannon; his parents, Jim and Carol; and his older brother, Dan.

-A memorial service will be held at Sierra Bible Church, 11460 Brockway rd, in Truckee on Friday, January 27, at 11:00 am.
-Squaw Valley Ski Patrol will conduct a tribute sweep at the resort at 4:30 p.m.
+A memorial service will be held at Sierra Bible Church, 11460 Brockway Road, in Truckee on Friday, January 27, at 11 a.m..
+Squaw Valley Ski Patrol will conduct a tribute sweep at the resort at 4:30 p.m. that day as well.

-Contributions to his wife and son in memory of Joe Zuiches may be made to the Joe Zuiches Memorial Fund at Gofundme.com.
+Contributions to his wife and son in memory of Joe Zuiches may be made to the Joe Zuiches Memorial Fund at https://www.gofundme.com/squaw-patrol-funeral-fund.